Uzma-Jawed/Uzma-Jawed/README.md

 -  **Reach me:** https://pk.linkedin.com/in/uzma-jawed-21684728b | uzmasheikh9020@gmail.com
 -  **Pronouns:** She/Her

----

-### 🚀 **My GitHub Journey**
-This `octo-pythonista` repo hosts my Python and AI experiments—from basics to advanced concepts.
-Let’s connect and grow together!

 <!---
 Uzma-Jawed/Uzma-Jawed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->